gitorko/gitorko.github.io/content/post/grokking-the-coding-interview/index.md

 - Then we will move to concurrency problems, how atomic variable work, how locks work etc.
 - Then we will cover some SQL and database queries.
 - Then we will cover system design aspects.
-- Each of the problems solved here are concise.A smaller consice code is easier to understand and revise.
+- The problems solved here are concise & small making it easy to understand and revise.
 - All problems solved here are developed with test driven approach, with various test that can be run locally.
 - Each of the solutions follow certain pattern.
 Eg: if you learn back-tracking solution in one problem the pattern is similar when you solve it in other problem.
 This is very important when it comes to the learning aspect.

-Some problems will be easy to solve once and never forget, others will take time and will require you to visit them again and again.
+- Some problems will be easy to solve once and never forget, others will take time and will require you to visit them again and again.
+- Most problems have a parent problem, Once you solve this parent problem you can solve various subset or variation of this problem.
+Such problems are grouped as similar in the solutions.

 ## Approach To Solve